Jul 31 2008

 The next great awakening, part 2: the limitations of evidence in creating or challenging faith

-Tag: Intelligent Design, science, theologyharmonicminer @ 9:28 am
+Category: Intelligent Design,science,theologyharmonicminer @ 9:28 am

 The first post in this series is here.

 Thought experiment: imagine that over the next five years, paleontologists find dozens of new intermediate life forms between fish and amphibians.
-Also, they discover several intermediates between homo sapiens sapiens’ current presumed immediate ancestor (you pick it… the scientists don’t really agree on this) and us.
+Also, they discover several intermediates between homo sapiens sapiens’ current presumed immediate ancestor (you pick it; the scientists don’t really agree on this) and us.

 Would committed young Earth creationists, for whom the universe is no more than 6000-7000 years old, be persuaded that the case of evolution was proved?